JulianNymark/discord_bot/README.md

-# just add a makefile for the enviroment variable!
+# just add a makefile for the environment variable!
 ```makefile
 export DISCORD_SECRET_TOKEN=123EXAMPLETOKEN123